HuyaneMatsu/hata/docs/topics/forms[WIP].md

 By annotating keyword parameters with string or with regex, you can customize what `custom_id`-s they are matching.
 If the annotation is neither string nor regex pattern, it is ignored.

 > Annotating a parameter with "regular" regex is pretty pointless.
-Could be good when updating old code,
+Could be good when updating old code
 > and you want to support multiple `custom_id`-s.

 ```py